Maryvale, Phoenix

 Maryvale is an urban village of Phoenix, Arizona.
+With a population of over 200,000 Maryvale has the largest population of the such villages in Phoenix.

 History

 Plans for Maryvale began to take shape in the 1950s, when developer John F. Long (1920–2008) came up with the idea of a master-planned community on the western part of the city of Phoenix, with an aim of turning the area into a suburb with affordable homes and one of the first master planned communities in the country.
 Long and his Maryvale homes were regarded as marvels at the time due to the speed in which they were built and assembly line like process used to construct them.
 In 1954, Long had sold 350 homes before they were even built, and was capable of completing about eight a day.
 Maryvale was designed to include space for parks, schools, and the fulfillment of other community services.
 Marketing involved famous actors of that era including Buster Keaton, Pat Boone, and future President Ronald Reagan.

 The community was named after Long's wife, Mary, and its initial master plan was drawn up by architect Victor Gruen.
 By 1956, Long was selling 125 homes a week in Maryvale.

 Demographic changes came to the area by 1975, as residents began moving to the north Valley.
 Meanwhile, Hispanic families began moving into the area in the 1980s.
 Additionally, the discovery of a cancer cluster in the 1980s (see below) reportedly contributed to white flight in the community.
 The Savings and Loan crisis in the 1980s also hit the area hard, leading to an increase in foreclosures and resident relocation to other areas.